kansasgis/NG911/Doc_Online/AdjustmentTools.md

 Description: The adjustment tools will help prepare data so it passes all data checks prior to submission into the NG911 Portal.

+[*Fix Attributes*](#fixAttributes): Based on attribute issues that exist in FieldValuesCheckResults, this tool edits character issues in data.
+It fixes spelled out NULL and various special characters that cause issues with geospatial call routing.

 [*Fix Domain Case*](#domainCase): Based on domain issues that exist in FieldValuesCheckResults, this tool edits case issues in data.
 For example, if FieldValuesCheckResults has the error “Value Primary not in